 Marathon Millennium is an upcoming commercial project in Mulund.
 It is 10 minutes away from GMLR.
 It has flexible office spaces starting from 350-10,000 sqft.
 This road will bring immense relief to people commuting to western suburbs daily for work purposes.
 Currently, the commute from Mulund to Goregaon takes almost 1.5 hours via either JVLR or Godhbunder road.
 With the GMLR you can reach Goregaon and neighbouring suburbs from the central suburbs of Mulund, Bhandup or Nahur in under 30 mins.
 Residents staying in township localities like Marathon Neohomes who commute daily to western suburbs will benefit a lot from this project.

 The BMC started the construction work on Mulund’s side on 14th March 2022, post the ground-breaking ceremony by State Guardian Minister Aditya Thackeray.
-However, the tunnel work below Sanjay Gandhi National Park (SGNP) will only kick-start in February 2023.
+However, the tunnel work below Sanjay Gandhi National Park (SGNP) was to kick-start in February 2023.

-The first phase of the project which involves the construction of a flyover will be completed by 2023.
-However, the road will be open to the public only after the tunnel is functional.
+The project’s first phase, which involves the construction of a flyover, will be completed by 2023.
+However, the road will only be open to the public after the tunnel is functional.
 Hence, the complete operations will begin in December 2026.
 As of October 2022, BMC scrapped the tender for two tunnels.
 According to a BMC official, many companies did not qualify and hence the tenders could not be finalised.
 The BMC will float new tenders in 2-3 weeks.